jeremy-rifkin/rifkin.dev/src/blog/expression-templates.md

 uses from lazy evaluation to introducing new expression semantics to other optimization applications.
 Implementing expression templates can be fairly simple and they can be written in such a way that they don't add run-time overhead.
 I hope this has been interesting in one form or another.
 Cheers!

+*Thanks to Che and Matt Godbolt for reviewing an early draft of this blog*